 MMI cadets enjoy a reputation for high standards of personal appearance and demeanor.
 All cadets are expected to maintain this reputation on and off campus.
 Cadets on pass or leave within the city of Marion will wear appropriate civilian attire unless participating in an official school event (Uniform will be determined by MMI Official in charge of the event) or attending a local church service (C Ops).
-Cadets who visit Judson College, local eating establishments, places of business, and private residences are expected to adhere to these standards at all times.
-Cadets who attend classes at Judson College will be in the Class C uniform.
+Cadets who visit local eating establishments, places of business, and private residences are expected to adhere to these standards at all times.